alexchenuw/devopslabs/Lab-26/README.md

 ## Lab 26.
-Create a k8s cluster in GKE and deploy an application to it
+Create a k8s cluster in GKE and deploy an application into the cluster
 ___

 *  Follow the instruction to create a k8s cluster